-They eat meat with their cornflakes in the outback.
+They eat meat with their Corn Flakes in the outback.
 There’s a mixed grill for breakfast, sausages for lunch and steak for dinner.
 I once asked for chicken and was laughed out of Cloncurry.
 And vegetables?
 Well, they eat potatoes, that’s close enough.
-Maybe take some bran with you.
+Maybe take some Bran with you.

 3. Take a hat with corks hanging off it

 I thought it was just in the movies, but flies love the outback – no matter how dry and dusty it gets.
-You might be 200 kilometres from the nearest garbage bin and you’ll still be swotting the things off you.
+You might be 200 kilometres from the nearest garbage bin and you’ll still be swatting the things off you.
 It’s a cliché ‘cause it’s true.

 4. Don’t drive at dawn or dusk unless you have a big bull bar

-There’s more kangaroos out there than I would’ve thought possible, and they’re crazy at dawn and dusk.
+There are more kangaroos out there than I would’ve thought possible, and they’re crazy at dawn and dusk.
 Before you know it they’ll be leaping into your path and no matter how slow you drive or how ready you think you are, you’re no match for a leaping roo.
 I even had a near-miss with a flying emu.